widemeadows/PiecewiseG1BezierFit/README.md

 ## Examples
 ### Fit to data sampled from an existing Bézier curve (*n* = 3)
 In this example, we generate a cubic Bézier with four control points.
-Then we try to fit it with n knot points, leading to n-1 cubic Bézier sections or 3*(n-1)+1 control points in all.
+Then we try to fit it with *n*=3 knot points, leading to *n*-1=2 cubic Bézier sections or 3*(*n*-1)+1=7 control points in all.
+Since we are starting with a sampled Bézier, we have simply approximated the (exact) single subdivision of a single Bézier curve.
 So, first we define control points to generate data.
 These control points define a Bézier curve described in:
 > *Solving the Nearest Point-on-Curve Problem* and
 > *A Bezier Curve-Based Root-Finder*,
 > both by Philip J. Schneider